Pradumnasaraf/DevOps/ArgoCD/README.md

 Argo CD is a popular GitOps controller.
 It is used to deploy applications to Kubernetes clusters.
 It is also used to manage the configuration of the cluster itself.
 It can be changed too.

 - For production we can use the [Autopilot](https://github.com/argoproj-labs/argocd-autopilot).
-For a tradational approach we can use the [Manifest directory](https://github.com/argoproj/argo-cd/tree/master/manifests) approach.
+For a traditional approach we can use the [Manifest directory](https://github.com/argoproj/argo-cd/tree/master/manifests) approach.
 Community [Helm](https://github.com/argoproj/argo-helm/tree/master/charts/argo-cd) charts are also available

 <p align="center"><img width="1014" alt="Screenshot 2022-11-29 at 11 44 57 PM" src="https://user-images.githubusercontent.com/51878265/204613004-e5dace25-7502-487d-acea-86d63c70cc2a.png"></p>

 ### Installation

 - By applying the manifests .
-Refrence: [ArgoCD Installation](https://argoproj.github.io/argo-cd/getting_started/#1-install-argo-cd)
+Reference: [ArgoCD Installation](https://argoproj.github.io/argo-cd/getting_started/#1-install-argo-cd)

 ```bash
 kubectl create namespace argocd